-Click this link and choose the language to be used as the base for the current language default code style from the list, that appears.
+Click this link and choose the language to be used as the base for the current language code style.
 The list contains the following options:

 Choose this option to use one of the well-known code style guidelines.
 Select one of the following standards from the list.